Nebil1/E-Commerce/README.md

   Servername: .\SQLEXRPESS
   Authentication: Windows Authentication
 ```
 **5. Everything is setup now!
-You can run the Visual Studio Project by clicking on run button named IIS Express.**
+You can run the by clicking on run button named IIS Express.**